Relearn/closedloopcoast-connector/README.md

 ### using
 Run `node index.js`
 On a headless Linux device you probably want to send the app to background when starting it.
-In this case run `screen node index.js`
+In this case run `screen node index.js`.
+If you want the app to start automatically when computer starts, use the provided script in file `onboot.sh`.

 ### configuring
 Most configuration is done in this mongo database: https://mlab.com/databases/closedloopconfig